astronomer/astro-sdk/docs/astro/sql/operators/load_file.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #. **use_native_support** - Native paths support is available for some FileSource and Databases, if it is available the default is to use this path.
 To leverage these paths certain settings/changes need to be done on destination databases.
 If for some reason users don't want to use these paths they can turn off this behavior by passing ``use_native_support=False``.
-        This feature is enabled by default, to disable it refer to below code.
+        This feature is enabled by default, to disable it refer to the below code.

         .. literalinclude:: ../../../../example_dags/example_load_file.py
            :language: python